-The pywwt package exploits the power of AAS WorldWide Telescope’s rendering engine to interactively visualize astronomical images and data tables inside your Jupyter notebooks.
+The pywwt package exploits the power of WorldWide Telescope’s rendering engine to interactively visualize astronomical images and data tables inside your Jupyter notebooks.
 You can try it out right now with our cloud-based notebooks:

 Here’s a video of pywwt in action: